SpongePowered/SpongeDocs/source/plugin/blocks/modifying.rst

 Similar to the above example, the ``Location`` class provides a :javadoc:`Location#setBlock(BlockState)` method accepting a new :javadoc:`BlockState`.
 To make use of it, you first must acquire a ``BlockState`` you can modify.
-You can do so either by getting the block's current state via the :javadoc:`Location#getBlock()` method or by using a ``BlockType``\ 's default state.
+You can do so either by getting the block's current state via the :javadoc:`Location#block()` method or by using a ``BlockType``\ 's default state.
 The latter is demonstrated below.
 The default state for a Sponge block is retrieved and then modified to directly create a wet sponge block: